XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 ## CronJob
-Moving CronJob apiVersion from `batch/v1beta1` to `batch/v1` So what is needed is making changes according to:
+Moving CronJob apiVersion from `batch/v1beta1` to `batch/v1` So the only thing you need to do is to change is the API version.

 From:
 ````yaml